Compounded Semaglutide: What It Is, How It Works, and What It Costs in 2026

 - Headache — usually temporary

 Side effects are typically manageable and often improve as your body adjusts.
 Eating smaller meals, staying well-hydrated, and avoiding high-fat foods in the early weeks can help minimize nausea.
+Rare but serious side effects include pancreatitis and gallbladder issues.
+Your CoraDoc™ physician reviews your full health history and will monitor your progress throughout your program.

-Who Qualifies for Compounded Semaglutide?
+Who Qualifies for Compounded Semaglutide Through CoraDoc™?

-General eligibility criteria for semaglutide through CoraDoc™ include:
+General eligibility criteria include:

 - BMI of 27 or higher, OR